 Expecting a new family member can be exciting and overwhelming.
 Nevertheless, you need to prepare financially so as to eliminate the fear of going into debt when you should instead be enjoying precious time with your newborn.

-To manage the high cost of having a baby, you need an effective action plan that should focus on how to cover the expenses you will incur during the period before the baby drops and after your newborn’s arrival.
+To manage the high cost of having a baby and the cost of raising a child, you need an effective action plan that should focus on how to cover the expenses you will incur during the period before the baby drops and after your newborn’s arrival.

 You should also start saving as soon as possible because you are going to need a lot of money for all the baby stuff.